S.R. Almancilense

 Sociedade Recreativa Almancilense (abbreviated as SR Almancilense) is a Portuguese football club based in Almancil, Loulé.

 History

-SR Almancilense currently play in the Campeonato de Portugal which is the third tier of Portuguese football.
-The club was founded in 1935 and they play their home matches at the Estádio Municipal de Almancil in Almancil.
+SR Almancilense currently play in the Campeonato de Portugal, which is the third tier of Portuguese football.
+The club was founded in 1935; they play their home matches at the Estádio Municipal de Almancil in Almancil.

-The club is affiliated to Associação de Futebol do Algarve.
+The club is affiliated to Algarve Football Association.